Unity-Technologies/sentis-samples/TextToSpeechSample/README.md

 - **Editor Integration**: Available as an Editor window for development and testing
 - **Cross-Platform**: Support for macOS, Windows, Linux, and Android
 - **Model Management**: Automated model downloading and setup
-- **Phoneme Processing**: Automatic grapheme-to-phoneme conversion using eSpeak
+- **Phoneme Processing**: Automatic grapheme-to-phoneme conversion using dictionary-based lookup with comprehensive English lexicon

 ## Getting Started